spaetsch/UFEND-Neighborhood-Map-Project/README.md

-# Neighborhood
+# Neighborhood Map Project

-Neighborhood map project
+- Load index.html to view application.

-Load index.html to view application.
+The complete list of location buttons and corresponding map markers will appear on initial load.

-Click Location list buttons on the left to bounce corresponding map marker.
+- Click Location list buttons on the left to briefly bounce the corresponding map marker.

-Enter term into Search field to limit by location name or category.
+- Enter term into Search field to limit by location name or category.

-Click on map marker to open infowindow with location details.
+- Click on map marker to open infowindow with location details.
 Click on linked location title in infowindow to open corresponding Yelp entry in a new tab.